 Even more bizarrely, studies have shown that hornbills who did not assist others with young are less likely to rear their own young.

-Hornbills lay 2 or 3 eggs at a time, after around 45 days of incubation.
-Only one of these – usually the oldest and strongest – survives, as it takes most of the food provided.
+Sadly, only one of the hatchlings — normally the oldest and strongest — survives, as it takes most of the food provided.

-So parents will rear one fledgling for around three months.
-After that they will still be dependent on the older birds for two years or so.
+Parents will rear the surviving fledgling for around three months.
+After that, the young will still be dependent on the older birds for about two years.

-The southern hornbill lifespan: How long do they live (in the wild vs captivity)?
+The southern ground hornbill lifespan: How long do they live (in the wild vs captivity)?

-Side-fact: They will reach maturity at 6, and be ready to breed from around 10 years old.
+Side fact: These African hornbills reach maturity around the age of six and are ready to breed from about 10 years old.

-In the wild, southern ground hornbills are like baboons in that they are skilled foragers and hunters.
-Yes, they are carnivorous, and will happily seek out all kinds of insects and small animals to eat.
+In the wild, southern ground hornbills are skilled foragers, much like baboons.
+Yes, they are carnivorous and will happily seek out all kinds of insects and small animals to eat.

-Their diet will largely depend on where they are, what is in abundance, and whether they can overpower it.
+Ultimately their diet largely depends on where they are, what is in abundance, and whether they can overpower their prey.

-You shouldn’t be surprised to find groups of hornbills in close proximity to troops of baboons or other animals.
+It’s not uncommon to find groups of African ground hornbills in close proximity to troops of baboons or other animals.
 They often form feeding groups, going where the food is, so to speak.

 In fact, scientists often look to hornbills as one key indicator of the health of a biome.